Overview

 Coping and support

-People with Alzheimer's disease experience a mixture of emotions — confusion, frustration, anger, fear, uncertainty, grief and depression.
+People with Alzheimer's disease experience a mixture of emotions — confusion, frustration, anger, uncertainty, grief and depression.

 If you're caring for someone with Alzheimer's, you can help them cope by being there to listen.
 Reassure the person that life can still be enjoyed, provide support, and do your best to help the person retain dignity and self-respect.